Excerpt from a Wreck City post

 I felt a great kinship with Mr. Webster, because the greenhouse was built using as much recycled material as he could use, giving the structure an eclectic sensibility that reflected his personal touch.
-I set out on the challenge of collecting material limited to the greenhouse and surrounding neighbourhood, in the end building a relationship to materials that are specific to this particular place.
+I set out on the challenge of collecting material limited to the greenhouse and surrounding neighbourhood, in the end building a relationship to materials that were specific to this particular place.

-As Wreck City progresses I see diverse approaches to to how one might see a bunch of old buildings, but to me Wreck City is a temporary surrogate of how we might see Calgary progressing.
+As Wreck City progressed I saw diverse approaches to how anyone might view a bunch of old buildings, but to me Wreck City is a temporary surrogate of how we might see Calgary progressing.
 Our installations are intended to inject life back into the seemingly forgotten relics that unite us as Calgarians.
-In the final legs of the journey we will hope to see a sense of community emerging from our experimental neighbourhood, rebuilding with no standards and no rules.
+In the final legs of the journey we hope to see a sense of community emerging from our experimental neighbourhood, rebuilding with no standards and no rules.
 Making our city out of the wreckage of an old paradigm.

 Materials: planter boards, dirt, discarded christmas trees, various materials found in the greenhouse.